 As a financial advisor, you’re probably pretty comfortable working with numbers.
-Mastering analytics is an important to any digital marketing and SEO strategy and there are plenty of resources that can help.
+Mastering analytics is important to any digital marketing and SEO strategy and there are plenty of resources that can help.
 Google Webmasters Tools (GWT) is a valuable (and free!) resource that helps users uncover great information about your site and those who are visiting it.
-Within GWT are two resources we often recommend to advisors: Google Analytics and Google Search Console.
-But, what’s the difference between the two?
+While there are different tools within GWT, the two resources that we often recommend to advisors are Google Analytics and Google Search Console.
+The next question is: What’s the difference between the two?

 Great question!
 And it’s one that we get a lot.
 Knowing the difference between these two tools is extremely important to analyze the performance of your advisor site.
 Both of them will be useful to you, but they serve two completely different functions that you need to be aware of.

 On the other hand, Google Search Console is used to improve and optimize your website.
-It provides information on who is linking to your site, if there are technical errors on your site, and intel to keyword queries.
+It provides information such as:

 Let’s look into detail about the functionality of both of these tools which will help you understand the differences, and more importantly, how to use them properly.

 This will help you see what kinds of people are visiting your site.
 Are they businessmen in their 40s and 50s, women, retirees, or young professionals?
-This information will help you continually update your site that will speak to your niche and reach your target audience.
-On Google Analytics, you can see age and gender demographics of those who visit your site.
+When you know the audience that is visiting your site, it will help you to continually update your site so that you can speak to your niche and reach your target audience.
+On Google Analytics, you can see the age and gender demographics of those who visit your site.

 Acquisition is exactly what it sounds like – attracting visitors to your site and increasing traffic.
 This part of Google Analytics will help you understand where visitors are coming from and how they found your website.
 Google Analytics will split visitors up in the following categories